coder/docs/feedback.md

 ### Coder version information

-One important piece of information you could provide is the version number of your deployment.
+One critical piece of information you could provide is the version number of your deployment.
 This information is available at the bottom of most pages in the Coder UI.